konveyor/kai/kai/notes.md

+# DELETE ME

 Prompt builder should return a formatted string that the llm can use.
 We need to fill it up with some information in order to do that.

-# Data in the full file:
+# Data in the full file

 - analysis_message
 - solved_example_file_name